BarclayII/AIMv6/lab2-smp-spinlock/tutorial2.markdown

 add rwm mailbox3 <physical-address + mailbox-size * 3>
 mailbox3 generic <mailbox-size>
 ```

+**NOTE**: several bytes (say, 8 bytes) is usually enough for a mailbox, since
+it's usually storing integers, pointers, etc.  The physical address could be
+any number between `0x10000000 - 0x20000000`, where the processor could
+directly address without involvement of MMU.

 Note that although `mailboxN` are read-write memory, they should not
 be treated as a part of RAM, as they're a component of a whole